|Nutrition Facts (per serving)|

-- Pour half the olive oil into a large frying pan and heat over medium heat.
-Add the reserved onion, bell pepper, garlic, and mushrooms and sauté over medium heat, stirring often until onions become translucent (about 7 minutes).
+Pour half of the olive oil into a large frying pan and heat over medium heat.
+Add the onion, bell pepper, garlic, and mushrooms and sauté over medium heat, stirring often until the onion becomes translucent—about 7 minutes.

 Cook the Chicken

-- While the tomato sauce mixture is cooking, pour the other half of the olive oil into a large frying pan and heat over a medium flame.
+While the tomato sauce mixture is cooking, pour the remaining half of the olive oil into a large frying pan and heat over a medium flame.

-Both Spanish and Italian styles are typically served with meat dishes and are very similar with a few differences.
+Both Spanish and Italian styles serve as the foundation for many dishes and are very similar with a few differences:

 - The first Spanish sofrito was simply a confit of onions and/or leeks with bacon or salt pork added if they were available.
 Eventually, other vegetables were added to the mix.
 Today's Spanish sofrito includes tomatoes, peppers, onions, garlic, paprika, and olive oil.